Synchronizing Times for $k$-sets in Automata: Introduction

-\begin{question} What is the minimal value of $\Rdvs^*(k,n)$ such that for any automaton $\Omega$ on $[n]$ and for any $k$-set $S$, if there is a path from $S$ to $L_1$, then there is such a path of length at most $\Rdvs^*(k,n)$? \end{question}
+\begin{question} What is the minimum $m$ such that for any automaton $\Omega$ on $[n]$ and for any $k$-set $S$, if there is a path from $S$ to $L_1$, then there is such a path of length at most $m$?
+Denote this minimum by $\Rdvs^*(k,n)$. \end{question}

 In particular, $\rdvs^*(k,n)$ is the maximum of $m(k,\Omega)$ taken over all automata $\Omega$ with at least one synchronizable $k$-set, and $\Rdvs^*(k,n)$ is the maximum of $M(k,\Omega)$ over the same collection of automata.